nansox/goal_system_test/README.md

 ## App Description

-This web is a SPA developed with Vue 3 and using technologies like Pinia, Sass, Webpack and TypeScript.
-It also use Jest for unit tests.
+This web is a SPA developed with Vue 3 and using technologies like Pinia, Sass, Vite and TypeScript.